(See also Overview of Pneumonia.)

 Impaired swallowing (such as occurs after some strokes or other neurologic diseases)

-GI devices and procedures (eg, nasogastric tube placement)
+Gastrointestinal devices and procedures (eg, nasogastric tube placement)

 Symptoms and signs include